-("FMLA") if he/she meets the eligibility requirements of the FMLA.

-- 2. Subject to the requirements described in this policy, an eligible employee may request and will be granted up to twelve (12) workweeks of unpaid FMLA leave during any twelve (12) month period for one or more of the following: - a. the birth of a child, and to care for the newborn child;

-c. to care for the employee's Spouse, Domestic Partner, Child, or Parent with a Serious Health Condition;

-d. because the employee's own Serious Health makes the employee unable to perform the functions of the employee's job; or

-- e. because of a "Qualifying Exigency" tied to the Active Duty or notice of impending Active Duty of a Spouse, Domestic partner, Child or Parent. - 3.
+- 1. An employee may request leave under the Family and Medical Leave Act ("FMLA") if he/she meets the eligibility requirements of the FMLA. - Subject to the requirements described in this policy, an eligible employee may request and will be granted up to twelve (12) workweeks of unpaid FMLA leave during any twelve (12) month period for one or more of the following: - a. the birth of a child, and to care for the newborn child; - b. the placement with the employee of a child for adoption or foster care, and to care for the new child; - c. to care for the employee's Spouse, Domestic Partner, Child, or Parent with a Serious Health Condition; - d. because the employee's own Serious Health makes the employee unable to perform the functions of the employee's job; or - e. because of a "Qualifying Exigency" tied to the Active Duty or notice of impending Active Duty of a Spouse, Domestic Partner, Child or Parent. - 3.
 Subject to the requirements described in this policy, an eligible employee may request and will be granted up to twenty-six (26) workweeks of unpaid FMLA leave during a single twelve (12) month period for Servicemember Family Leave to care for a Spouse, Domestic Partner, Parent, Child or other relative for whom the employee is the Next of Kin (closest living relative), who is a Servicemember receiving treatment for or recovering from a serious injury or illness incurred in the line of Active Duty. - 4.
-For purposes of subparagraphs 2.e. and 3 of this paragraph A. the term Child shall include a biological, adopted or foster child, stepchild, legal ward or a child of a person standing in loco parentis, who is age eighteen or older. - 5.
-For purposes of calculating the amount of FMLA leave an eligible employee may request, the term "during any twelve (12) month period" means a rolling twelve (12) month period measured backward from the date the requested leave will begin. - 6.
-During the single 12-month period described in subparagraph 3 of this paragraph A, an eligible employee shall be entitled to a combined total of 26 workweeks of leave under subparagraph 2 and 3 of this paragraph A. - 7.
-If both Spouses are employed by the University, they are limited to a combined total of twelve (12) workweeks of FMLA leave during any twelve (12) month period for purposes described in subparagraphs 2.a or 2.b of this paragraph A and a combined total of twenty-six (26) workweeks of leave under subparagraphs 2.a, 2.b, and 3 of this paragraph A during the single twelve (12) month period described in subparagraph 3 of this paragraph A. However, each employee may use up to twelve (12) workweeks of FMLA leave during any twelve (12) month period if the leave is for purposes described in subparagraphs 2.c, and 2.d, and 2.e of this paragraph A. - 8.
+For purposes of subparagraphs 2.e. and 3 of this paragraph A, the term Child shall include a biological, adopted or foster child, stepchild, legal ward or a child of a person standing in loco parentis, who is age eighteen or older.. - 5.
+For purposes of calculating the amount of FMLA leave an eligible employee may

+- request, the term "during any twelve (12) month period" means a rolling twelve (12) month period measured backward from the date the requested leave will begin. - 6.
+During the single 12-month period described in subparagraph 3 of this paragraph A, an eligible employee shall be entitled to a combined total of 26 workweeks of leave under subparagraphs 2 and 3 of this paragraph A. - 7.
+If both Spouses are employed by the University, they are limited to a combined total of twelve (12) workweeks of FMLA leave during any twelve (12) month period for purposes described in subparagraphs 2.a or 2.b of this paragraph A and a combined total of twenty-six (26) workweeks of leave under subparagraphs 2.a, 2.b, and 3 of this paragraph A during the single twelve (12) month period described in subparagraph 3 of this paragraph A. However, each employee may use up to twelve (12) workweeks of FMLA leave during any twelve (12) month period if the leave is for purposes described in subparagraphs 2.c, 2.d, and 2.e of this paragraph A. - 8.
 FMLA leave for the birth and care of a child or for the placement and care of a child for adoption or foster care must be taken within the twelve (12) month period after the date of such birth or placement.
 Regardless of when such leave begins, it will end no later than the end of the twelve (12) month period.
 Unless specifically permitted by the Responsible Officer, FMLA leave for these purposes cannot be taken on an intermittent or reduced leave schedule.